Lynn Family Stadium - Louisville City FC

 However, less than a mile from the stadium is the affluent East Market District, also known as NuLu.
 You will find everything from vintage clothing stores, gourmet eateries, and restored furniture shops.
 A few recommendations would include La Bodeguita for Cuban cuisine, Royals Hot Chicken, Grind Burger Kitchen, and Feast BBQ for a bite.

-A few spots for a drink include the Old 502 Winery, Akasha Brewing Company, and the West Sixth NuLu which offers live music tucked away off the main street and surrounded by other shops and balcony seating.
-The Rabbit Hole Distillery and Garage Bar are other recommendations, but they were temporarily closed during our visit.
+A few spots for a drink include the Old 502 Winery, Akasha Brewing Company, and the West Sixth NuLu, which offers live music tucked away off the main street, and surrounded by other shops and balcony seating.
+The Rabbit Hole Distillery and Garage Bar are other recommendations.

 Access 4

-Lynn Family Stadium is located off of I-64 and is easily visible to motorists on the interstate.
-There are four lots for parking and must be pre-paid for $10.
-There is additional parking, when available, along the Louisville Waterfront Park and west of the stadium on Witherspoon Street.
+It is located off of I-64 and is easily visible to motorists on the interstate.
+There are four lots for parking, which must be prepaid for $18.
+There is additional parking, when available, along the Louisville Waterfront Park on Adams Street and west of the stadium on Witherspoon Street.

 Return on Investment 4